openaicellular/oaic/docs/source/example_xapp_deployment.rst

 .. warning::

 	Before Deploying the xApp, it is essential to have the :ref:`5G Network Up and Running <xappdeployment>`.
-Otherwise the subscription procedure will not be sucessful.
+Otherwise the subscription procedure will not be successful.

 Get Variables
 -------------